Uvularia perfoliata

 Uvularia perfoliata perfoliate bellwort

 This beautiful wildflower is fairly common, but is often overlooked.
 The plant has a single, pale yellowish flower that droops from the top of the stem.
 The flower is constructed from six overlapping tepals (three petals and three sepals that are almost identical in appearance).
+The interior of the flower is rough with orange grainy glands.
+This is one trait that distinguishes it from the larger and more robust large-flowered bellwort.
+The latter also tends to have flowers with a deeper yellow color.
 The slim stem appears to penetrate the clasping oval-shaped leaves.
 There are usually up to 4 leaves on the stem below the flower.

 The perfoliate bellwort grows in moist woodlands in Eastern North America from Ontario and Quebec southwards to northern Florida.
 It has been documented in every county in Pennsylvania, one of only a few states where that is the case.
 It is endangered in Indiana and New Hampshire, and has been found in only one county in eastern Texas.